-Camera #1 - Nest Camera
+Camera #1 - Nest camera

-This camera is an Axis 3344-VE model, a day/night very low-light, all weather, fully bird-proof model, supplied by the fantastic teams at CCTV Hire and Lan1.
+This nest-facing camera is an Axis 3344-VE model, a day/night very low-light, all weather, fully bird-proof model, supplied by the fantastic teams at CCTV Hire and Lan1.
 It's an older model than the new ledge camera but has proven itself to be a reliable & stable source and offers full clarity and contrast, in hi-definition, for both day and night images.
 With a little boost from an IR source in low light conditions we're not losing any image quality.